akdimitri/RRAM_COMPILER/README.md

 The algorithm complexity is the same for both versions equal to O(n^2) + c(n), where c(n) is the complexity of the Verification Algorithm of Calibre Tool.
 The second version is much faster on implementation because whole row blocks of RRAM are instantiated.
 Therefore the instantiaton of cells is of O(n) complexity.
 The first version instatiates the RRAM cell by cell and the complexity is O(n^2).
 However, both of them instatiate MR pins pin by pin in each row and line and this is why the second version has also O(n^2) complexity on implementation.
 Though, the speed up in second version is huge.

 The image below shows the execution time including Calibre Verification(DRC, LVS, PEX, Calibre View Setup).
 It can be shown that Verification occupies the largest portion of execution time.
+As expected, because of the n^2 complexity of the algorithm, the execution time rises exponentially.

 <img src="https://github.com/akdimitri/RRAM_COMPILER/blob/main/images/execution_time_2.png" width="400">